stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 To use a JWT library to validate the token:

-{% codetab id:get-access-token langs:java node php%}
+{% codetab id:get-access-token langs:java node php ruby%}
 ------
 /* This sample uses JJWT a Java JWT Library (https://github.com/jwtk/jjwt) */